 Instructor: David Forster and Sebastian Bauermeister, Outdoor Educators, Wilderness Survival

-Instructor: Josh Noiseaux – farmer, ALUS and Evermeadow Farm
+Instructor: Josh Noiseux – farmer, ALUS and Evermeadow Farm

 Want to learn how to keep fresh, healthy veggies over the winter?
 Try your hand at fermentation, freezing, dehydrating, and canning inside the Headwaters teaching kitchen.